Islandora/islandora_bagit/README.txt

 where UID is the user ID or user name of the fedoraAdmin user (or equivalent), 'object' or 'collection' indicates whether you want to create a Bag for a single object or a Bag for every member of a collection, and PID is the PID of the Islandora object or collection.

 Permissions and security
 ========================

 This module is intended for users who have a fairly high level of permissions on a Drupal site.
 Because the goal is to package up all or some of the datastreams in an Islandora object, users who can create and download Bags should have access to those datastreams.

-Do not grant permission to create Bags to users who should not view all of the datastreams in Islandora objects.
+However, the module does check the current users' access to a datastream before adding it to the Bag.

 Author/maintainer
 =================